NoyonBhuiyan/Food-order-delivery-Android-App/README.md

 With these steps you'll be success to build an Android Food app.
 In this project........
 1. Customer+ Chef/Restaurant owner Registration and Login system.

 2.Restaurant can dish by theircity location and Customer can see,search and order food by customer's location.

-Customer can add foods in the cart and then confirm order from cart.
+3.Customer can add foods in the cart and then confirm order from cart.

-Restaurant will get the notification of order and simply deliver the foods.
+4.Restaurant will get the notification of order and simply deliver the foods.